-The last year was a year of resurrections for a number of Swiss-based brands and Breitling was not exception here.
+The last year was a year of resurrections for a number of Swiss-based brands and Breitling was not an exception here.

-Their elegant Breitling Transocean Chronograph 01 Limited Edition watch resembles the legendary Omega Speedmaster.
+Their elegant and refined 2012 Breitling Transocean Chronograph 01 Limited Edition resembles the legendary Omega Speedmaster series of “historic” chronographs.
 Yet, in fact, it was a faithful tribute to the vintage 1969 Breitling Top Time chronograph.

-This particular Transocean Chronograph Unitime is based on a less known Breitling Unitime Worldtime automatic travel watch from 1950s (I can’t reproduce its image for copyright reasons, but I managed to find a short video of one of surviving pieces.
+This particular Transocean Chronograph Unitime is based on the less known Breitling Unitime Worldtime automatic travel watch from the 1950s (I can’t reproduce its image for copyright reasons, but I managed to find a short video of one of the surviving pieces.
 See it at the end of the article.)

-Unlike the aforementioned Transocean, the new version of Unitime doesn’t look much like its predecessor, though.
+Unlike the aforementioned Transocean, the new version of the Unitime doesn’t look much like its predecessor, though.

 First of all, it is huge.

-The timekeeper is presented in massive 18-carat red gold body (there will also be versions in stainless steel,) which is whole 46 millimeters in diameter!
+The timekeeper is presented in the massive 18-karat red gold body (there will also be versions in stainless steel,) which is whole 46 millimeters in diameter!

-Although the manufacture-made Caliber B05 movement that powers this watch is not terribly large, the dial of the piece is overburdened with three sub-dials that needed some breathing space and is equipped with a pair of rotating rings: one with a 24-hour scale and the other with 24 cities that correspond to each of main time zones.
+Although the manufacture-made Caliber B05 movement that powers this version is not terribly large, the dial is overburdened with three sub-dials that needed some breathing space and is equipped with a pair of rotating rings: one with a 24-hour scale and the other with 24 cities that correspond to each of main time zones.